Ahamek/Phone-Book/README.md

 Description
 -----
 Simple terminal program created for ***educational purposes***.
 It presents a virtual phone book where you can create new contacts, read them and sort.
-Everything is saved in a *.csv* file.
+Everything is saved in a *.csv* file which you can edit by yourself.

 Install & Requirements
 -----